 You might walk up the newer walkway from Liberty Square to take in a little side view.

 And surprise!
-Cinderella’s Coach is out for photo opportunities behind the carrousel.
+Cinderella’s Coach is out for photo opportunities behind the carousel.
 This usually only happens during special holidays.
 It’s rare that she’s been out a couple of weeks.

 The back of the castle has a little extra garland added for Magic Kingdom’s Christmas.